Apple season is one of my favorite parts of Fall!

 My entire family loooves apples and we eat them as fast as I can purchase them.

 We used to go apple picking but as the boys have gotten older (and busier), I have started getting all our apples at the farmer’s market which is the next best thing, sometimes better!

 The local farmer’s bring their freshest and just picked apples to the farmer’s market each week and I always ask for the crispest and tartest apples which is what my family likes best.

 When we’re not eating them straight from the fridge, we’re baking with them!
 We love Apple Cinnamon Muffins, my Grandmother’s Dutch Apple Cake, and apple crisp!

-My grandmother had several Apple Crisp recipes she rotated between and I’ve shared one of them before but have been recently baking this classic which I’m so excited to share!
+My grandmother had several Apple Crisp recipes she rotated between and I’ve shared one of them before but this classic is my personal favorite!